Bit-Pulse-AI/prompt-shields-macos-agents/ANALYTICS.md

 - Email addresses are anonymized (only domain tracked)
 - No PII (Personally Identifiable Information) is collected
 - Text content is never tracked, only metadata
-- Client ID is randomly generated and stored locally
+- Client/distinct IDs are randomly generated and stored locally
+- Crash reports include stack traces but no user data

 ## Debug Mode

+In DEBUG builds:
-In DEBUG builds, a console tracker is automatically added that logs all events to the Xcode console with the 📊 prefix.
+1. Console tracker logs all events with 📊 prefix
+2. All trackers use shorter flush intervals (5s vs 30s)
+3. Smaller batch sizes for immediate feedback
+4. Verbose logging enabled

 ```
 📊 [suggestions] suggestion_processing_completed - {type: grammar_check, duration_seconds: 1.234}